qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 The call to `XEB.run()` will return an instance of a `XEBJob`, which is analogous to a Qiskit `Job`.
 This class enables you to fetch the quantum circuits that were run on the quantum computer, through the attribute `XEBJob.circuits`.
-The output of this attribute is a two-dimensional list of `QuantumCircuit` objects, where the inner and outer dimensions correspond respectively to the depths and random sequences.
+The output of this attribute is a two-dimensional list of `QuantumCircuit` objects, where the outer and inner dimensions correspond respectively to the different random sequences and depths.
 The user can then use the `QuantumCircuit` objects to visualize the circuits, or to extract the gates that were run on the quantum computer.
 See for example the following code snippet:
 ```python
 from quam.xeb import XEBJob
 from qiskit import QuantumCircuit